 The following table sets forth information regarding compensation earned for service on our board of directors during the year ended December 31, 2014 by our non-employee directors.
-Dr. Mickle, our president and chief executive officer, and Dr. Guenther, our executive vice president, research and development, were also directors during the year ended December 31, 2014 but did not receive any additional compensation for their service as directors.
+Dr. Mickle, our president and chief executive officer, and Dr. Guenther, our executive vice president, research and development, were also directors during 2014, but did not receive any additional compensation for their service as directors.
 Dr. Mickle's and Dr. Guenther's compensation as executive officers is set forth below under "Executive Compensation-Summary Compensation Table."
-Ms. Mickle, our vice president operations and product development, also was a director during the year ended December 31, 2014 but is not a named executive officer.
+Ms. Mickle, our vice president operations and product development, was also a director during 2014, but is not a named executive officer.
 As Ms. Mickle did not receive any additional compensation for her service as a director, she is not included in the table below.

 Name Danny L. Thompson Fees earned or paid in cash (\$) 29,375(1) Option Awards(4) (\$)

+29,373(1)

-Matthew R. Plooster 25,575(=)
+Matthew R. Plooster

 Richard W. Pascoe 27,500(2) 21,911

 Joseph B. Saluri 26,375(3) 21,911

-Jonathan S. Leff (5)
+Jonathan S. Leff (5) -